 AFS portfolios are mainly traded by way of RP so as to earn an interest spread through short-term financing long-term assets.
-In recent years, despite little change in the trend of RP interest yielding spreads gradually rates.

-Chart B5.2 Balances and average duration of bonds by bills finance companies narrowed and hence caused overall bond yields to slip.
+In recent years, despite little change in the trend of RP interest yielding rates. spreads gradually narrowed and hence caused overall bond yields to slip.
 One of the main reasons is that higher-yield bonds purchased in earlier periods matured or were sold prior to maturity with a view to realizing a profit.
 Another important reason is that new bond portfolios were subsequently built up during the recent period of relatively low interest rates.
 For example, the yielding spread in 2014 was about 0.93 percentage points, markedly lower than 1.72 percentage points in 2010.